Q. What is the “Go Blue Guarantee?”

-For the 2016-17 academic year, the university increased centrally awarded financial aid for undergraduates by 10.8 percent.
-That means that, for the seventh consecutive year, the increase in financial aid more than offsets the increase in tuition and room-and-board rates for many state resident students with financial need.
+For the 2017-18 academic year, the university increased centrally awarded financial aid for undergraduates by 9.5 percent.
+That means that, for the eighth consecutive year, the increase in financial aid more than offsets the increase in tuition rates for in-state students with financial need.

 Q. What is the U-M doing to help defray the high cost of higher education?

 A. The university continues to increase financial aid funding and aggressively cut operating costs to protect the academic experience.

 Increasing financial aid: The university remains committed to providing financial aid that makes a U-M education accessible for qualified students from all socioeconomic backgrounds.
 During the last 10 years, the university has increased financial aid by an average rate of 11.3 percent.
 During that same time period, the average annual tuition rate increase has been 4 percent for in-state lower division rates.

 About 70 percent of undergraduate students who are Michigan residents and 50 percent of out-of-state students receive some form of financial aid.